chainer/chainer/examples/static_graph_optimizations/README.md

 * This feature has not been tested with models that compute second order gradients.

 * The generated static schedules cannot yet be easily inspected.
-Such a feature might be useful for debugging.
+Such a feature might be useful for debugging and is being considered to add in the future.

 * Do not place any code with side effects inside `__call__()` when using `@static_graph`.
 For example, code that increments a counter, prints status messages etc. will not be included by default in the optimized static schedule and will therefore never be called again starting from the second iteration.
 If you want to place such code inside `__call__()` and have it actually get called again each iteration, you will need put it inside a function decorated with `@static_schedule_func` and call that function.